-The Table at Cheney will be returning to normal occupancy this fall.
-There will be a grab and go option featuring a reusable container available for purchase for $5.
-Harvest Table will continue to release more information on this opportunity.
+The Table at Cheney is currently at normal occupancy.
+There is a grab and go option featuring a reusable container available for purchase for $5.

 Housing and Residence Life

-Will Residence Halls have limitations on the number of people in their space?
-How will that be communicated?
+Do Residence Halls have limitations on the number and types of people in their space?

 Is any residence hall staying empty for isolation or quarantine?

 Yes.
 Lakeside Hall is currently mostly offline, with only a few students living in the building.
-Additionally, the Graduate Village and Kakley Graduate Annex are held for quarantine and isolation spaces.
+Additionally, part of the Graduate Village is held for quarantine and isolation spaces.